 Today, we’re going to talk about the steps to get there.

-We’ve broken all the steps down in our Two-Brain Roadmap, and we employ successful gym owners as mentors to guide you to your Perfect Day.
+We’ve broken all the steps down in our Two-Brain Growth ToolKit, and we employ successful gym owners as mentors to guide you to your Perfect Day.
 But here’s the DIY version in case you want to try this yourself.

 I created resource to help you: Your Gym 2.0 Worksheet.